Plan for governance in Office 365 Groups

 - Any group that is not renewed is deleted

-- Any Office 365 group that is deleted can be restored within 30 days by the group owners or the administrator
+- Any group that is deleted can be restored within 30 days by the group owners or the administrator

 - Pilot with specific groups initially.

-- Choose inactive groups based on the activity report in Office Admin center.
+- Choose inactive groups based on the activity report in Microsoft 365 admin center.

 - Communicate renewal process to group owners.